jltsiren/simple-sds/SERIALIZATION.md

 Serialization format for bitvectors:

+1. Number of set bits as an element.
-1. Raw bitvector storing the items.
+2. Raw bitvector storing the items.
-2. Optional rank support structure.
+3. Optional rank support structure.
-3. Optional select support structure for set bits.
+4. Optional select support structure for set bits.
-4. Optional select support structure for unset bits.
+5. Optional select support structure for unset bits.

 The support structures are often both application-dependent and implementation-dependent and hence optional.